Top 10 Questions About Medicare Open Enrollment

 What is open enrollment and what can I do?

 Open enrollment is the time of year when you can review your current Medicare coverage and make any changes for the following year.
-Medicare open enrollment is begins Oct.
+Medicare open enrollment begins Oct.
 15 and ends Dec.
 7 each year.
 During this time, you can join, switch or drop your Medicare Advantage or Prescription Drug Plan.
 Your coverage will begin on Jan.
 1 of the following year.
 Watch our Medicare Open Enrollment Video to learn more.

 If I am happy with my current Medicare coverage do I need to do anything?